Synergistic Graph Fusion via Encoder Embedding: Theory on Binary Graph

-The first theorem establishes the convergence of the graph fusion encoder embedding, which is a direct consequence of the convergence theorem in \cite{GEE1} applied to a normalized and concatenated embedding. \begin{theorem}[Asymptotic Convergence] Suppose that each graph $\mathbf{A}_{m}$ follows a DC-SBM model with a block probability matrix $\mathbf{B}_{m}$ for $m=1,\ldots,M$.
+The first theorem demonstrates that given DC-SBM graphs, the graph fusion embedding converges to the normalized and concatenated block probability matrix. \begin{theorem} Suppose that $\{\mathbf{A}_{m}, m=1,\ldots,M\}$ follows the DC-SBM model in Section~\ref{sec1}.
 Let $n$ be the number of vertices with known labels.
-Then, for any vertex $i$ belonging to class $y$, the fusion encoder embedding satisfies:
+Then, for any vertex $i$ belonging to class $\mathbf{Y}_i$, its graph fusion embedding satisfies:

 \end{theorem}